 Four key messages will be woven throughout the exhibits, acting as filters through which to tell Coast Guard stories and integrate engaging visitor experiences.

 Real skills, real results.
 Members of the Coast Guard need real world skills to undertake 11 different missions.

 One team working together.
-No mission is completed alone—it takes a Coast Guard crew along with other agencies and maritime industry partners to succeed.
+No mission is completed alone—it takes a Coast Guard crew along with other agencies and industry partners to succeed.